-Atlantic Ocean Road Viewpoints
+Atlantic Ocean Road Viewpoint

-- Season January-December
+- Season: January-December

 About Atlantic Ocean Road

+The Atlantic Road is one of the most famous roads in the world that winds gracefully from island to island across seven brides over the Atlantic Ocean on the western part of Norway.
 This architectural feat is simply breathtaking.
 From calm days at sea where the sun is shining, to storm watching as the aggressive ocean waves crash over the highway, the Atlantic Ocean Road is something to experience.

-The total route goes from Kårvåg to Bud and is 36 km in length total.
+The Atlantic Road connects the island of Averøy with the mainland via a series of small islands.
 The road is connected to Molde and Kristiansund, two of Norway’s most characteristic cities by the sea.

 From Kristiansund: Take road 64 south and drive through Atlanterhavstunellen.
 Continue for about 25 km until you reach the intersection in Averøy with national scenic route signs to Atlanterhavsveien.